-Google Pixel 6a buyer's guide: Everything you need to know
+Google Pixel 6a buyer's guide: Everything you need to know about the phone

 In 2019, Google launched its first A-series device: the Google Pixel 3a.
 Since then, the company has launched a new model in the line each year, even launching two in 2020 (the Pixel 4a and Pixel 4a 5G).
 Now, in 2022, we have the Google Pixel 6a.

 As with previous iterations in the series, the Pixel 6a is a subtle riff on the mainline Pixel 6.
 Google cuts corners here and there to keep the phone’s price down.
-Ultimately, this becomes a terrific Pixel entry point for cash-conscious buyers.
+Ultimately, this becomes a good Pixel entry point for cash-conscious buyers.

 See also: All Google Pixel phones released so far